In Minneapolis, an embrace forged from tragedy

 Story highlights

-- Philando Castile's mother and Justine Rustzcyk's fiancé meet for the first time
+- Philando Castile's mother and Justine Ruszcyk's fiancé meet for the first time

 - Valerie Castile: "They're beginning to understand this is not a black or white thing"